 Assessment of Student Learning

-The assessment of student learning is crucial to MCLA's mission and values.
-Separate from student grades or faculty evaluation, assessment is an opportunity for MCLA faculty and staff to come together to develop and prioritize outcomes for student learning, deliver high-quality content, and critically reflect.
-We examine what is working well, what areas of learning can be strengthened, and what effective practices can be shared.
-Based on the results of these conversations, MCLA is able to update its delivery and offerings to be responsive to student needs and promote deeper learning.
-Assessment also helps us ensure equitable outcomes for all students.
-As students learn in and outside of the classroom, assessment is a central part of academic majors, minors, and concentrations; the Core Curriculum; academic affairs; student affairs; and Diversity, Equity, and Inclusion initiatives.
+Assessment determines whether teaching and learning are functioning as designed and envisioned.
+We all grow by examining what is working well, what areas of learning can be strengthened, and what effective practices can be shared.
+This reflection allows educators to determine if we are meeting our stated goals and, if not, update our delivery and offerings to be responsive to student needs and promote deeper learning.
+Assessment also ensures equitable outcomes for all students.
+As students learn in and outside the classroom, assessment is central to all institutional areas, including academic majors, minors, and concentrations, as well as the Core Curriculum, Academic Affairs, Student Affairs, and Diversity, Equity, and Inclusion initiatives.